 Lock Nut Orientation: Which Side and How to Install

-A lock nut should always be installed in a way that allows its locking feature to engage last when tightening.
-This ensures maximum resistance against loosening.
-The exact orientation depends on the type of lock nut being used, so identifying the nut style is the first step before installation.
+The lock nut must at all times be installed in a manner that it engages its locking attribute last when tightening.
+This will provide the highest degree of resistance to loosening.
+The exact orientation is based on the type of lock nut that is being used and therefore the experience of the nut style is the first thing that can be used before installing.

 1- Nylon Insert (Nyloc) Lock Nut Direction